 - Basis in social justice, ensuring that potential negative effects of policies should not be borne disproportionately by already oppressed populations.

 SCY's Policy Priorities

-- Implement sustainable funding mechanisms for school-based, community-based, and faith-based mental health and substance abuse services, including health promotion, standardized screening, connection to services, and outcome tracking.
+- Implement sustainable funding mechanisms for school-based, community-based, and faith-based mental health and substance use services, including health promotion, standardized screening, connection to comprehensive services, and outcome tracking.